Skamlingsbanken: Memorials to individual people

 At the location where the Board of Skamlingsbanken pitched their tent at meetings, a memorial to Regenburg was raised on 2 September 1898.

+World War II Memorial

 Klokkestablen, a memorial to the 100 fallen resistance fighters of South Jutland during World War II also stands at Skamlingsbanken.
 The idea for this came from the resistance movement of Region III, South Jutland.
 Every day the bell sounds the Prince Jørgens March, which was used during the German occupation to introduce Danish language radio broadcasts from the BBC in London.

+Today

+The Skamlingsbakke plays host to the Skamlingsbakke Society's annual general assembly.
+A number of other events are also hosted by the society, focussing on song, dance and other public speeking.
+Skamlingsbanken is also a popular venue for Constitution Fat celebrations (5 July).

 Since 1998, the Danish royal theater has held annual opera concerts at Skamlingsbanken with up to 30,000 people in the audience.